 Ignoring the little guy

 Musk may be worthy of his glory but getting to his end-goal has a price, and he is not necessarily the one paying it.
-SpaceX staff are often presented with impossible tasks pulling all-nighters after working 12-hour days, in order to meet the deadlines Musk expects from them.
+In fact, some critics even go so far as saying he is playing with his employees’ lives by re-opening his Tesla plant even after two Tesla workers tested positive for COVID-19 and before California authorities recommended re-opening for business.
+Health risks aside, SpaceX staff have often been presented with impossible tasks, like pulling all-nighters after working 12-hour days, in order to meet the deadlines Musk expects from them.
 His Tesla workers filed charges in 2017 with the National Labor Board against him, citing coercion, hazardous working conditions, intimidation, illegal surveillance and prevention of worker communications as their main reasons for doing so.

 Idealization is harmful to the collective